This is a list of all American studies courses. For more information, see American Studies.

 AMST:1010 Understanding American Cultures3 s.h.

 The United States in historical, contemporary, and transnational perspective; social and cultural diversity and conflict in American life; debates on concepts of America, the American Dream, national culture, citizenship.
-GE: Values, Society, and Diversity.
+GE: Values and Culture.

 AMST:1030 Introduction to African American Culture3 s.h.

 Interdisciplinary look at Black culture in the United States through significant contributions of the humanities (music, art, literature, drama, philosophy) to development of Black culture.
-GE: Values, Society, and Diversity.
+GE: Values and Culture.
 Same as AFAM:1020.

 AMST:1049 Introduction to American Indian and Native Studies3 s.h.

 Through film, art, music, and comedy, students will explore the past, present, and future of American Indians in the United States and beyond.
-GE: Values, Society, and Diversity.
+GE: Values and Culture.
 Same as AINS:1049.

 AMST:1060 Sex and Popular Culture in the Postwar U.S.3 s.h.